alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 just something he worked on, it was something he *believed* in.
 This was his vision of the future, and he was there to play a part in making it real.

-Another day, I was in the lab, and overheard a conversation between a visiting postdoc and a graduate student.
+Another day, a visiting postdoc came to our lab for group meeting.
+After the meeting, I overheard a conversation between that postdoc and a graduate student.
 They started talking about Ph.D.
-Comics, and the postdoc said she could never relate to the comic.
+Comics, and the postdoc said she could never relate to it.
 She was always a happy grad student.

 A third day, a professor said, "Looks like I'll be done by 11 PM.
 Get to leave early for once."
+The way he said it left no doubt.
+He was tired, but he loved computer vision and he loved his work.
+He was here by choice.

 Passion and faith in your work is what will carry you through a Ph.D. program.
 Nothing else will.